 The term student in this policy refers to the parent(s) who are receiving services for educational purposes.
 Service hours will be based on your college class schedule.
-At the time of your child's enrollment, verification of your college registration will be reviewed to see which hour block best fits your class schedule.
+At the time of your child's enrollment, verification of your education registration will be reviewed.
 Children's arrival and pick-up times must be consistent with your certified enrollment hours.